yalmip/yalmip.github.io/yalmip/tutorials/geometricprogramming.md

 To understand how a generalized geometric program can be converted to a standard geometric program, the reader is referred to [Boyd et al 2007].

 ### Comments
 The posynomial geometric programming problem is not convex in its standard formulation.
 Hence, if a general nonlinear solver is applied to the problem, it will typically fail.
 However, by performing a suitable logarithmic variable transformation, the problem is rendered convex.
-YALMIP has built-in support for performing this variable change, and solve the problem using the nonlinear solver [FMINCON](/yalmip/solvers/fmincon).
+YALMIP has built-in support for performing this variable change, and solve the problem using a nonlinear solver such as [FMINCON](/yalmip/solvers/fmincon).
 To invoke this module in YALMIP, use the solver tag `'fmincon-geometric'`.

 ````matlab
 sdpvar t1 t2 t3